mailpoet/mailpoet/readme.txt

 * Added: a reminder to import the suppression list via "Subscriber Import" when migrating email marketing services;
 * Added: visualize subscriber engagement in the subscriber listing;
 * Added: new segment for subscribers with an active subscription;
-* Added: new segment for total amount spent.
+* Added: new segment for total amount spent;
+* Fixed: WP-Admin sidebar overlapping MailPoet's contents on WordPress.com websites.

 = 3.60.9 - 2021-04-20 =
 * Added: new segment for a number of orders;